 As a young man, Noguchi apprenticed with the Mount Rushmore sculptor Gutzon Borglum, who told him he would never be a successful artist.
 He had better luck in Paris, as an assistant to Constantin Brancusi.
 Noguchi spent much of his subsequent career in New York, where he met friends and collaborators such as Buckminster Fuller, Alexander Calder, and Graham.

 Unlike many of his contemporaries, Noguchi didn’t concern himself with traditional divisions between art, design, and landscape design.
 His Akari light sculptures, for example, serve as both practical light fixtures and ethereal paper works.
 And his Sunken Garden (1961-64) at Chase Manhattan Bank Plaza in New York is both a garden and a sculpture.
 He even designed playgrounds, including the Isamu Noguchi Playscape in Atlanta.

-The artist’s experience at the Poston War Relocation Center in Arizona is the subject of a current Noguchi Museum exhibition called Self-Interned, 1942, which runs through January 7, 2018.
+The artist’s experience at the Poston War Relocation Center in Arizona was the subject of a Noguchi Museum exhibition called Self-Interned, 1942, which ran through January 7, 2018.
 Noguchi wanted to help improve the daily existence of the internment camp’s residents through design, and he thought the best way to do so would be to live among the community, which he did for seven months.